Classical, Christian Education

 The Trivium is a course of study developed in the Middle Ages and reintroduced in Christian education circles in the 20th century by leaders such as Dorothy Sayers and C. S. Lewis.
 Each academic subject consists of its grammar (accumulation of facts), logic (the study of ordered relationships between these facts), and rhetoric (presentation of this information).
 These elements correspond to three stages of child development.

 Young children love accumulating and memorizing facts.
 This early age corresponds to the grammar stage.

 When children are around junior high age, they begin to challenge ideas they have previously taken for granted.
 In keeping with this development, children are taught to argue using formal logic.

 During the high school years, children learn to present their knowledge through well-written papers, rigorously conducted experiments, tightly constructed arguments, effective debate, and persuasive oral presentations.

-The trivium corresponds to three basic, progressing stages in the development of a child: Roughly these are Kindergarten-Sixth grade as the grammar stage; the junior high years are the logic stage, and the high school years are the rhetoric stage.
+The trivium corresponds to three basic, progressing stages in the development of a child: Roughly the Kindergarten-Sixth grade years are the grammar stage; the junior high years are the logic stage, and the high school years are the rhetoric stage.

 Grammar, the student learns to accurately receive knowledge;